ThatGuyGroovy/ThatGuyGroovy/README.md

 - 👋 Hi, I’m @ThatGuyGroovy
 - 👀 I’m interested in ...Software Engineering and Full stack Developement
 - 🌱 I’m currently learning ...Full stack Developement
-- 💞️ I’m looking to collaborate on ...A team based on training each other in Software Engineering & Full stack development and
+- 💞️ I’m looking to collaborate on ...A team based on training each other in Software Engineering & Full stack development
 - 📫 How to reach me ...SMaynor@kastle.com or 703-839-6015

 <!---